-Computer-generated images are very crucial since they can depict anything in its real form.
-Here is a guide to learn about computer-generated imagery.
+Computer-generated images can depict anything in its real form.
+Here is how it works in real estate tech.

 The secret to successful real estate development is pre-selling.
 But how can you make potential buyers see how your vision will play out?

 Computer-generated imagery can go a long way in sharing the finished look of your build before it's even finished.
 Developers have been relying on CAD drawings and renderings to coordinate project builds for decades.

 But with the aid of CGI imagery, you can do more than coordinate design and construction.
 You can also use it to sell your properties before they're built and get the best possible price.